8. Hertford Weirs - Enhancing Fish Passage

 This project aims to improve fish and eel passage along the River Lea and River Beane through Hertford.

-Hertfordshire's rivers have been modified historically to serve past industry, transport and flood defence schemes.
+Hertfordshire's rivers have been modified for historic industry, transport and flood defence.
 At many points along the River Lea and its tributaries, weirs and other man-made structures have been introduced.

 These cause major problems for fish and eel passage, preventing them from easily moving upstream and downstream.
 They also cause the river directly upstream to become impounded, resulting in sluggish flows, excess siltation and habitat degradation that impacts more widely on biodiversity.

 The Environment Agency, in partnership with Countryside Management Service and East Herts District Council, commissioned a Feasibility Study in 2018 to identify options for adapting six weirs through Hertford to address these issues.